Spice Up Your Knitted Stripes: 6 Delightful Ways

-If you find knitting stripes a little dull, try some of these ideas to spice them up
+If you find knitting stripes a little dull, try some of these ideas to make them fabulous

 I love the look of stripes.
 Sometimes, though, I don’t love knitting stripes.